oroinc/documentation/user_guide/channel_guide.rst

 * |BDeactivate| button (for Active channels) or |BAactivate| button (for Inactive channels).
   * You can deactivate an Active channel.
 Once the channel has been deactivated, no new data from the Channel will be uploaded to the system.
 All the data loaded while the Channel was active is considered by the Sales Processes functionality.
-  * You can actovate an Inactive channel.
+  * You can activate an Inactive channel.
 It will become Active and data from the Channel will be uploaded to the system.

 * |BDelete| button will delete the Channel. **Once a Channel has been deleted ALL THE RELEVANT DATA WILL BE DELETED.**

-* |BEdit| button will open Edit page that is vey similar to the page you used to Create a Channel (See *Create a Channel* section), but:
+* |BEdit| button will open Edit page that is very similar to the page you used to Create a Channel (See *Create a Channel* section), but:
   * details you have already defined will displayed and
   * **you cannot change Channel Type if data from the Channel has been uploaded into the system at least once**